Rip Current Statement issued for Delaware Beaches by NWS - News Break

 Rip Current Statement issued for Delaware Beaches by NWS

-Effective: 2021-05-22 06:00:00 EDT Expires: 2021-05-22 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Entering the surf is discouraged.
+Effective: 2021-05-22 17:53:00 EDT Expires: 2021-05-23 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Entering the surf is discouraged.
 If caught in a rip current, relax and float.
-Do not swim against the current.
-If possible, swim in a direction following the shoreline.
+Don`t swim against the current.
+If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help.
-Target Area: Delaware Beaches HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH THIS EVENING * WHAT...Dangerous rip currents are expected. * WHERE...The beaches of New Jersey and Delaware. * WHEN...Through this evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore and into deeper water. * ADDITIONAL DETAILS...Most beaches are not staffed with life guards, so stay out of the surf today.
-Also, ocean water temperatures remain quite chilly.
-They are generally in the lower and middle 60s.
-An elevated risk for rip currents will continue on Sunday.alerts.weather.gov
+Target Area: Delaware Beaches HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH SUNDAY EVENING * WHAT...Dangerous rip currents. * WHERE...The beaches of New Jersey and Delaware. * WHEN...Through Sunday evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...Most beaches are not staffed with life guards, so stay out of the surf.
+In addition, the ocean water temperatures are only in the low to mid 60s.alerts.weather.gov